milescjohnson/milescjohnson.github.io/portfolio/onboarding-guide.md

 ## Run and Test a Service API

 Each service relies on various applications like Redis for caching or Postgres for data to function properly.
-With [Docker containers](https://docs.docker.com/) you can conveniently host all the applications you need locally in a way that is a way that is identical to our Kubernetes pods in production.
+With [Docker containers](https://docs.docker.com/) you can conveniently host all the applications you need locally in a way that is identical to our Kubernetes pods in production.

 [Install Docker](https://docs.docker.com/desktop/)